nya3jp/tast-tests/src/chromiumos/tast/remote/firmware/codelab/README.md

 	})
 }
 ```

+There is also a pre.Helper(), which doesn't reboot into any specific mode, and doesn't reset GBB flags.
+You can use that if you don't care about the boot mode and just want to create the Helper easily.

 Now, before the test runs, the test harness will invoke the precondition's `Prepare` method, which will put it into normal-mode.
 After all tests using this same precondition have finished, the test harness will invoke its `Close` method, which restores the DUT's GBB flags and boot-mode from before the tests began.